This is the multi-page printable view of this section. Click here to print.

 If you want to quickly onboard a team to PR Focus, you can create a list of repository URLs to add to the app.

-When you open the Add Repositories window, you’ll see the option to Add many.
+When you open the Watch Repositories window, you’ll see the option to Add many.

 When you select this option, you can enter a list of repository URLs separated by newlines.
 PR Focus parses this list and adds all of the repositories to the app.

 When adding many repositories, you cannot customize the color of the labels.
-PR Focus starts at the top of the color list and assigns a different color to each repository in the list.
-If you enter more repositories than colors, PR Focus starts assigning label colors again at the beginning of the list.
+PR Focus assigns a color at random to each repository in the list.

-You can manually customize these labels later if you configure repository settings.
+You can manually customize these labels later if you customize repository settings.

 What’s Next